 Notably, when scholars of higher education actually point out that the research shows the inefficacy of PBF, proponents with deep pockets funded by the Gates Foundation or Lumina Foundation often strike back.
 But one thing that often gets left out of these discussions is an actual discussion on what the intent or purpose of performance funding actually is.

 I served in the State Budget Office from 2008 to 2015, where I led the executive branch’s implementation of performance funding at the direction of Governor Rick Snyder.
 Within SBO, we as staff were very interested in the philosophical reasons for including each draft metric we brought to the Governor, and what hypothetical changes in performance each would incentivize.
-Neither the House nor Senate subcommittee leadership supported the governor’s proposal for PBF as presented in the 2013 Executive Recommendation, nor were universities openly consulted for their input during executive or legislative development.
+But neither the House nor Senate subcommittee leadership supported the governor’s proposal for PBF as presented in the 2013 Executive Recommendation.
 An eventual standoff between the two chambers on their versions of the formula meant that the performance formula that eventually passed was a compromise borne out of a 3 AM legislative negotiation, not a top-to-bottom cohesion.

 A light logic puzzle